-- a.
-How is the family's contribution calculated, and to whom is it applied?
-Check if the fee is a dollar amount or if the fee is a percent of income below, and then check all that apply under the selection, as appropriate. - i. [] The fee is a dollar amount and (check all that apply):

-[] The fee is per child, with the same fee for each child.

-[] The fee is per child and is discounted for two or more children.

-[] The fee is per child up to a maximum per family.

-[]No additional fee is charged after a certain number of children.

-[] The fee is per family.
+). dollar is the family's contribution calculated, and to whom is it applied?
+Check if the fee is a ramount or if the fee is a percent of income below, and then check all that apply r the selection, as appropriate. i. \square The fee is a dollar amount and (check all that apply): \square The fee is per child, with the same fee for each child. \square The fee is per child and is discounted for two or more children. \square The fee is per child up to a maximum per family. \square No additional fee is charged after a certain number of children. \square The fee is per family.

-[] The contribution schedule varies because it is set locally/regionally (as indicated in 1.2.1).
-Describe:

-[]Other.
-Describe:

-ii. [x] The fee is a percent of income and (check all that apply):

-[]The fee is per child, with the same percentage applied for each child.

-[]The fee is per child, and a discounted percentage is applied for two or more children.

-[]The fee is per child up to a maximum per family.

-[]No additional percentage is charged after a certain number of children.

-[x] The fee is per family.

-[]The contribution schedule varies because it is set locally/regionally (as indicated in 1.2.1).
-Describe:

-[x] Other.
-Describe: The statewide sliding fee scale is determined by:

-Establishing a minimum parent share of cost amount of 2 percent of the family income for families beginning at the lowest income level (1 percent of the SMI); and Gradually increasing the parent share of cost up to a maximum of 7.

-Gradually increasing the parent share of cost up to a maximum of 7 percent of the family income for a family from 76 to 85 percent of the SMI.

-b.
-Does the Lead Agency use other factors in addition to income and family size to determine each family's co-payment?
-(Lead Agencies may not use price of care or amount of subsidy payment in determining co-payments).

-If yes, check and describe those additional factors below:

-i. [x] Number of hours the child is in care.
+\Box The contribution schedule varies because it is set locally/regionally (as indicated in 1.2.1).
+Describe: Click or tap here to enter text. ☐ Other.
+Describe: Click or tap here to enter text. ii. ✓ The fee is a percent of income and (check all that apply): \square The fee is per child, with the same percentage applied for each child. $\hfill\Box$ The fee is per child, and a discounted percentage is applied for two or more children. \square The fee is per child up to a maximum per family. □ No additional percentage is charged after a certain number of children. ☑ The fee is per family. ☐ The contribution schedule varies because it is set locally/regionally (as indicated in 1.2.1).
+Describe: Click or tap here to enter text. ☑ Other.
+Describe: The statewide sliding fee scale is determined by: establishing a minimum parent share of cost amount of 2 percent of the family income for families beginning at the lowest income level (1 percent of the SMI); and gradually increasing the parent share of cost up to a maximum of 7 percent of the family income for a family from 76 to 85 percent of the SMI. b. each fa he Lead Agency use other factors in addition to income and family size to determine amily's co-payment?
+(Lead Agencies may not use price of care or amount of subsidy nt in determining co-payments). □ No. ✓ Yes.
+If yes, check and describe those additional factors below: i. ✓ Number of hours the child is in care.
 Describe: CCS rule §809.19 allows Boards to reduce the assessed parent share of cost upon the child's referral for part-time care.
-The following 12 of the 28 Boards have a policy to reduce the parent share of cost amount assessed upon the child's referral for part-time or blended care:

-Brazos Valley; Capital Area; Central Texas; Concho Valley; Heart of Texas; Middle Rio Grande; North Central Texas; Panhandle; South Plains; Southeast Texas; Texoma; and West Central Texas.
+The following 12 of the 28 Boards have a policy to reduce the parent share of cost amount assessed upon the child's referral for part-time or blended care: Brazos Valley; Capital Area; Central Texas; Concho Valley; Heart of Texas; Middle Rio Grande; North Central Texas; Panhandle; South Plains;